 4. Peel the tail off of the parchment paper and glue to the back of the golf ball.
 Hold in place until cool.

-6. Glue on google eyes and cut a waddle (teardrop shape) out of red felt and glue under the beak.
+6. Glue on the google eyes and cut a waddle (teardrop shape) out of red felt.
+Glue the waddle under the beak.

-7. Trim off any excess hot glue and paint any hot glue (that is showing) brown.
+7. Trim off any excess hot glue.
+Paint any hot glue (that is showing) brown.

 That’s it!
 Place him around your dinner table and see the smiles!
 Just one more thing to be thankful for!